Are you an overseas buyer looking to purchase a property in Australia?

 How is my debt assessed?

-Assessment of your foreign debts is often at Australian interest rates, which is sometimes much higher that the rates that you’re paying.
+Assessment of your foreign debts is often at Australian interest rates, which are often much higher than the rates that you’re paying in your country.

 If you’re paying rent, some lenders will take it into account.
 Most of the time, the rent that you’re paying can show that you can cover the debts that you’re paying off.
 It’s always a good idea to provide rental statements with your current debts, because that will help to reduce any negative scoring due to debt.

 To find out which lenders will accept your overseas income call one of our specialist broker on +61 2 9194 1700 or enquire online.

 There’s a set list of countries that banks will deal with and some countries that banks won’t deal with due to known issues regarding tax.

 Other countries may be subject to a trade embargo.
 As a result, borrowers from these countries aren’t eligible for any loan from Australia.

 The best way to find out if your country, personal debts and income are acceptable to the banks is to contact a mortgage broker.

 How can I get a mortgage in Australia?

 The majority of lenders will not deal with people from overseas.
 Our mortgage brokers know which banks can do lend overseas and which lenders will provide the best loan for your circumstances.